 The ‘Handbook of Religion and Communication by John Wiley & Sons includes considering cultural background in communicating, which will lead a servant leader to bridge the gap between cultures, tribes, races, and social classes by listening more to get to understand so you may help more.
 This is something to watch closely; otherwise, we leave some out.
 Ignoring cultural differences can lead to the exclusion and perpetuation of stereotypes, further deepening the divide between different groups.
 We should strive to be understanding and respectful of others' cultural backgrounds.
 By doing so, we can foster greater understanding and build stronger communities.

-We all must make an effort to bridge the gap between different groups, regardless of our backgrounds or beliefs.
+We all must try to bridge the gap between different groups, regardless of our backgrounds or beliefs.
 We must embrace our differences and work together towards a common goal of unity and acceptance.
 Leaders can create a culture of excellence where everyone feels empowered and motivated to achieve their goals.
-So, let's embrace servant leadership and become the kind of leaders that our followers deserve.
+So, let's embrace servant leadership and become leaders that our followers deserve.

 Conclusion

 In conclusion, while servant leadership and cultural understanding are certainly important concepts, it is important to approach these ideas with a critical eye and consider the potential downsides and limitations.
 While the idea of serving others and bridging cultural divides may seem appealing, it is important to recognize that these goals can be challenging to achieve and may not always lead to the desired outcomes.
 By acknowledging the potential drawbacks of these approaches, we can develop a more nuanced and effective approach to leadership and community-building that takes into account the complex realities of our diverse world.
-While it is important to strive for unity and understanding, it is also important to recognize and respect the differences between individuals and groups and to develop a more nuanced understanding of what it means to be an effective leader in today's world.
-Ultimately, by embracing a more critical and thoughtful approach to these concepts, we can build stronger, more resilient communities that are better equipped to face the challenges of the future.
+While striving for unity and understanding is important, it is important to recognize and respect the differences between individuals and groups and develop a more nuanced understanding of what it means to be an effective leader in today's world.
+Ultimately, by embracing a more critical and thoughtful approach to these concepts, we can build stronger, more resilient communities that are better equipped to face future challenges.
 The article ‘Effectiveness of Transformational Leadership among Different Cultures’ by Poturak, M., adds to the cultural arguments; he says, ‘On one hand, the growing body of literature argues for the effectiveness of transformational leadership.
 On the other hand, cultural background impacts this leadership style differently.
-Further, he explains culture as shared assumptions, beliefs, attitudes, or beliefs that help individuals or groups respond to various actions or events that they face in daily life.
+Further, he explains culture as shared assumptions, beliefs, attitudes, or beliefs that help individuals or groups respond to various actions or events they face daily.
 Besides, leadership is the art of influencing others to achieve desired objectives in organizations.
 On one hand, the growing body of literature argues for the effectiveness of transformational leadership.